holi-java/kotlin-goos/README.md

 ## Defer Decisions

 helps us **focus on** the immediate task without getting dragged into thinking about the next significant chunk of functionality.

+## Dynamic as well as Static Design

+We should consider more than one view when refactoring code.
+Refactoring is, after all, design activity, which means we need them all the time rather than periodically.
+Refactoring is so focused on static structure (class & interface) that it's easy to lose sight of an application's dynamic structure (instances and threads).
+Sometimes we just need to step back and draw out an interaction diagram.